DELIVERY THROUGHOUT NORTH AMERICA!

 Microplastics

-Accumulation of plastic wasteMicroplastics form when objects such as straws, tires, or single-use bags degrade in water.
+contaminants in water - Accumulation of plastic wasteMicroplastics form when objects such as straws, tires, or single-use bags degrade in water.
 This creates small plastic fibres that pass through the water filtration process and end up in the drinking water system7.

 Since studies on the effects of microplastics on the body are recent, questions still remain.
 However, experts believe that these could have an impact on the organs and the reproductive system8.